plentymarkets/docs-raw/plentyInterface/StockManagement.md

 #### Methods

 <pre>public <strong>toArray</strong>()</pre>

 returns this model as an array

 ### StockStorageLocation<a name="stockmanagement_models_stockstoragelocation"></a>

-The stock storage location model.
-It represents the stock of a storage location.
+The stock storage location model contains all information about the stock that is stored at one storage location.

 #### Namespace